hjson/hjson-go/README.md

 {3}
 ```

-String pointer destinations are treated the same as string destinations, so you cannot set a string pointer to `nil` by writing `null` in an Hjson file.
-Writing `null` in an Hjson file would result in the string "null" being stored in the destination string pointer.
+String pointer destinations can be set to `nil` by writing `null` in an Hjson file.
+The same goes for a pointer destination of any type that implements `UnmarshalText()`.

 ## ElemTyper interface